Jad-Moawad/How-the-Great-Recession-Changed-Class-Inequality-Evidence-from-23-European-Countries/README.md

 Analyses were also conducted in Julia, version 1.6.3.

 I used a number of packages in Julia, these include: MixedModels (Bates et al., 2022), Effects (Alday et al., 2022) and RegressionTables (Boehm et al., 2022).
-You can open the Julia's scripts using Jupyter Notebook.
+You can open Julia's scripts using Jupyter Notebook.

 # References: